 Where DJI’s very early Phantoms had a few alarming issues, like suddenly flying off into the distance never to be seen again, there have been no major reports of any in-flight calamities befalling any of its current crop – and that’s more than one can say for some of its current competitors.
 So, yes, if you’re looking for a high quality consumer drone that’s easy to get a handle on and filled with more safety tech than a space shuttle, then DJI is your go-to brand.

-The titchy Mini 2 is a prime case in point In fact, it's sitting at the very top of our best drone ranking right now.
+The titchy Mini 2 is a prime case in point In fact, it sits right near the top of our best drone ranking.
 This amazing little craft is the result of years of drone development and is in itself a staggering benchmark that few other manufacturers could even hope to follow.
-Read on for our full DJI Mini 2 review, or see how it compares to our number 2 pick in our DJI Mini 2 vs DJI Mavic Air 2 comparison.
+Read on for our full DJI Mini 2 review, or see how it compares to another excellent DJI model in our DJI Mini 2 vs DJI Mavic Air 2 comparison.

 - Too expensive?
-These are the best cheap drones, for children and beginners
+These are the best cheap drones for beginners

 - Make sure you know the UK drone regulations before you fly

 DJI Mini 2 drone review: design and features

 Presumably for marketing simplicity, DJI has dropped the Mavic moniker of this drone’s predecessor, the Mavic Mini, and opted for something that rolls a little easier off the tongue.
 On the surface, the Mini 2 looks identical to the Mavic Mini yet in some areas, especially beneath the fuselage, there’s a whole lot more going on.